benpious/Constraints/README.md

 ## How is ConstraintLayout safer than raw Autolayout?

 The biggest danger in autolayout is trying to add a constraint to a view that isn't in the view hierarchy.
-These bugs are easy to write, espcially when dealing with state whose scope is beyond your view; keyboard notificatons are a great example of this phenomenon.
+These bugs are easy to write, espcially when dealing with state whose scope is beyond your view; keyboard notifications are a great example of this phenomenon.

-`ConstraintLayout` makes autolayout safe by managing the view hierarchy for you, and ensuring at compile time that it is impossible to add a constriant to a view that isn't in the view hierarchy.
+`ConstraintLayout` makes autolayout safe by managing the view hierarchy for you, and ensuring at compile time that it is impossible to add a constraint to a view that isn't in the view hierarchy.

 Of course, the above is only true if you never mutate the view heirarchy or create constraints yourself.